Smoodust/manga-reader/README_en.md

 ```

 Site would be on `http://localhost:80`.
+Ensure you have internet access, as the backend service will download models.
+The build process should take less than 10 minutes.
+If it occasionally crashes, simply restart the Docker container.

 ## License